-This sheet is about exposure to thalidomide in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to thalidomide in pregnancy and breastfeeding.
+This information is based on published research studies.
+It should not take the place of medical care and advice from your healthcare provider.

 What is thalidomide?

-Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
-The product label for thalidomide recommends people who are pregnant not use this medication.
-But, the benefit of using thalidomide may outweigh possible risks.
-It is important to talk with your healthcare providers before making any changes to how you take this medication.
-They can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.
+Sometimes when women find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
+The product label for thalidomide recommends not using this medication during pregnancy.
+However, it is important to talk with your healthcare providers before making any changes to how you take your medication.
+Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.

-If you miss your period, become pregnant, have a positive pregnancy test, or have abnormal menstrual bleeding while taking thalidomide, contact your healthcare providers right away.
-They can talk with you about how to treat your condition and the possibilities for prenatal screening and/or testing for your pregnancy.
+If you miss your period, get pregnant, have a positive pregnancy test, or have unusual menstrual bleeding while taking thalidomide, contact your healthcare provider right away.

-I am taking thalidomide, but I would like to stop taking it before becoming pregnant.
+I am taking thalidomide, but I would like to stop taking it before getting pregnant.
 How long does the drug stay in my body?

-People eliminate medication at different rates.
-In healthy adults, it takes up to 2 days, on average, for most of the thalidomide to be gone from the body.
-It has been recommended that individuals using thalidomide one month before trying to get pregnant.
+The time it takes the body to metabolize (to process) medication is not the same for everyone.
+In healthy non-pregnant adults, it takes up to 2 days, on average, for most of the thalidomide to be gone from the body.
+It has been recommended that people stop using thalidomide for 1 month before trying to get pregnant.

-Thalidomide can cause birth defects when taken early in pregnancy, often before a person knows that they are pregnant.
-It is recommended that two different and reliable methods of birth control be used if a person is taking thalidomide.
-It is very important that effective methods of birth control be used correctly and at all times.
-Thalidomide may lower how well oral contraceptives (birth control pills) work.
-The manufacturer of thalidomide developed the REMS (Risk Evaluation and Mitigation Strategy) program (formerly known as the S.T.E.P.S.® program) to help prevent thalidomide exposure in people who are pregnant.
-Be sure to talk to your healthcare provider about the two birth control methods you should use when taking thalidomide.
+Thalidomide can cause birth defects when taken early in pregnancy, often before a pregnancy is recognized.
+It is recommended that 2 different and reliable methods of birth control be used if a woman is taking thalidomide.
+It is very important that effective methods of birth control be always used correctly.
+Thalidomide may lower how well oral birth control pills work.
+The manufacturer of thalidomide developed the REMS (Risk Evaluation and Mitigation Strategy) program (formerly known as the S.T.E.P.S.® program) to help prevent thalidomide exposure in pregnancy Be sure to talk to your healthcare provider about the 2 birth control methods you should use when taking thalidomide.

 I take thalidomide.
 Can it make it harder for me to get pregnant?

-Does taking thalidomide increase the chance for miscarriage?
+Does taking thalidomide increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-If a person takes thalidomide in pregnancy, there is an increased chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+If a person takes thalidomide in pregnancy, there is an increased chance of miscarriage.

 Does taking thalidomide increase the chance of birth defects?

-When a person who is pregnant takes thalidomide early in pregnancy (between the 20th and 36th day after conception or the 34-50th after the start of the last period), there is a chance of at least 20% or more to have a baby with birth defects.
-The birth defects usually seen with thalidomide exposure during pregnancy are very short or missing arms and legs, missing parts of the ears, and deafness.
+When thalidomide is taken early in pregnancy (between the 20th and 36th day after conception or the 34-50th day after the start of the last period), there is at least a 20% (1 in 5) chance of birth defects.
+The birth defects usually seen are very short or missing arms and legs, missing parts of the ears, and hearing loss.
 There is also a chance of other problems such as missing or small eyes, paralysis of the face, and defects in the heart, kidney, genitals (sex organs), and gastrointestinal tract (stomach and intestines).
 The chance of birth defects if thalidomide is taken after the first trimester is unknown.

 Does taking thalidomide in pregnancy increase the chance of other pregnancy-related problems?

-Exposure to thalidomide in pregnancy has been associated with poor growth.
-Based on the studies reviewed, it is not known if thalidomide can cause other pregnancy-related problems, such as preterm delivery (birth before week 37).
+Exposure to thalidomide in pregnancy has been linked to poor growth of the fetus.
+It is not known if thalidomide can increase the chance of other pregnancy-related problems, such as preterm delivery (birth before week 37).

 Does taking thalidomide in pregnancy affect future behavior or learning for the child?

 Long-term studies of thalidomide exposure during pregnancy were done on children who were born with birth defects.
-Some of these children have intellectual disabilities or other conditions such as autism.
-The possible long-term effects on children exposed to thalidomide but who were not born with physical birth defects are unknown.
+Some have intellectual disabilities or other conditions such as autism.
+It is not known if or how thalidomide might affect behavior or learning in children exposed to thalidomide who were not born with physical birth defects.

 Breastfeeding while taking thalidomide:

-Thalidomide has not been studied during breastfeeding.
+Thalidomide has not been studied for use in breastfeeding.
 Based on its chemical properties, it is expected to pass into breast milk.
-The drug may cause drowsiness in a breastfed infant, but the exact effects of thalidomide on the breastfed infant are unknown.
+The drug might cause drowsiness in a breastfed infant, but exact effects of thalidomide (if any) on breastfed infants are unknown.

-The product label for thalidomide recommends people who are breastfeeding not use this medication.
-But, the benefit of using thalidomide may outweigh possible risks.
+The product label for thalidomide recommends not using this medication while breastfeeding.
+However, the benefit of using thalidomide may outweigh possible risks.
 Your healthcare provider can talk with you about using thalidomide and what treatment is best for you.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes thalidomide, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes thalidomide, could it affect his fertility or increase the chance of birth defects?

-Studies have not been done to see if thalidomide could affect male fertility or increase the chance of birth defects.
+Studies have not been done to see if thalidomide could affect men’s fertility (ability to get a partner pregnant) or increase the chance of birth defects.
 Thalidomide can get into semen, often at levels higher than found in blood.
-It is recommended that individuals taking thalidomide use latex or synthetic condoms during intercourse, and for 28 days after stopping thalidomide.
-In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.
+It is recommended that men use latex or synthetic condoms during intercourse while they are taking thalidomide and for 28 days after stopping the medication.
+For more information on paternal exposures in general, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.